-SUBJECT: Response to OIG Draft Audit Report, "Audit of NASA's Information Technology

-Governance" (Assignment No. A-12-018-00)

-NASA appreciates the opportunity to review your draft report entitled "Audit of NASA's Information Technology Governance" (Assignment No. A-12-018-00).
+Aeronautics and Space Administration Office of the Administrator Washington, DC 20546-0001 May 29, 2013 TO: Assistant Inspector General for Audits FROM: Administrator SUBJECT: Response to OIG Draft Audit Report, "Audit of NASA's Information Technology Governance" (Assignment No. A-12-018-00) NASA appreciates the opportunity to review your draft report entitled "Audit of NASA's Information Technology Governance" (Assignment No. A-12-018-00).
 In the draft report, the Office of the Inspector General (OIG) articulates that NASA's current information technology (IT) governance model weakens accountability and does not ensure that IT assets across the Agency are cost effective and secure.
 I share the OIG's concerns in these areas.
-I consider IT governance and IT security to be top priorities for the Agency.

-The Agency is currently in the process of selecting a new Chief Information Officer (CIO).
+I consider IT governance and IT security to be top priorities for the Agency. part of that p success at in mission-foct of existing N improvemen with the flex Office of the that, at NAS Directorates The Agency is currently in the process of selecting a new Chief Information Officer (CIO).
 As part of that process, the selection committee will be looking for candidates with demonstrated success at implementing an effective governance model for a complex, high technology, mission-focused organization.
 I will ask the new CIO to conduct a comprehensive assessment of existing NASA IT governance and the IT organization and recommend any necessary improvements to address the findings in this report.
 NASA wishes to provide the new CIO with the flexibility to determine and implement the required changes in IT governance and the Office of the Chief Information Officer (OCIO) organization.
 At the same time, we recognize that, at NASA, mission success is paramount.
 I will direct the new CIO, the Mission Directorates, and the Centers to move forward together as we improve the Agency's IT Governance.

-NASA's response to the recommendations, including the schedule for planned corrective actions, follows:

-Recommendation 1: Consolidate the overall governance of IT within the OCIO to ensure adequate visibility, accountability, and integration into all mission-related IT assets and activities.
+NASA's response to the recommendations, including the schedule for planned corrective actions, follows: dation 1: Consolidate the overall governance of IT within the OCIO to ensure sibility, accountability, and integration into all mission-related IT assets and X